discover Ashtanga yoga

 Ashtanga Yoga is a traditional style of yoga that dates back centuries in India.
 It was popularized in the Western world in the 1970s by Pattabhi Jois, an Indian yoga teacher.

 Pattabhi Jois (1915-2009) was a famous Indian yoga teacher, known for creating and popularizing Ashtanga Yoga.
-He was born in the south of India, in the city of Kovalam, and started practicing yoga at the age of 12 under the guidance of his guru, T. Krishnamacharya.
+He was born in the southern Indian town of Kovalam and began practicing yoga at the age of 12 under the guidance of his guru, T. Krishnamacharya.

 Jois spent several years studying with Krishnamacharya, learning not only yoga techniques, but also the principles of philosophy and meditation.
-After graduating, he began teaching in Mysore, India, where he developed and taught his own yoga method, Ashtanga Yoga.
+After graduating, he began teaching in Mysore, India, where he developed and taught his own method of yoga, Ashtanga Yoga.

 Pattabhi Jois creator of hastangoa yoga